tlepple/iceberg-intro-workshop/README.md

 ###  Example from data in our customer table after running our `MERGE` statement:

 In this step we will see sample results from our customer table after we ran the `MERGE` step earlier.
-It will show new rows and updated some existing rows.
+It will show the updated existing rows and our new rows.
   *  remember to replace `<your snapshot_id here>`  with the `snapshop_id` from your table metadata.

 ##### Query: